Crochet Snowflake Ios

-To make this snowflake, I used cotton thread size 10 and crochet hook size 2 mm and it came out 9 cm (about 3,5 inches) in diameter.
+The silver snowflake is 9 cm (about 3,5 inches) in diameter.
+I made it with cotton thread size 10 and a 2 mm crochet hook.
 You can use heavier thread and bigger hook, or thinner thread and smaller hook and you will have a bigger or a smaller motif.
 You will also need a needle to weave in loose ends and a pair of scissors.

 Make a magic ring.

-- Round 1: Ch 6 (counts as dc plus ch 3), (dc, ch 3) 5 times, pull the thread end to tighten the ring and join with sl st in 3rd ch of first ch6.
+- Round 1: Ch 6 (counts as dc plus ch 3), (dc in the ring, ch 3) 5 times, pull the thread end to tighten the ring and join with sl st in 3rd ch of first ch6.

-- Round 4: Ch 1, sc in same stitch, * ch 3, dc in next dc, ch 1, in ch-3 sp work (dc, ch 3, dc), ch 1, dc in dc, ch 3, ** sc in next dc; repeat from * 5 times and from * to ** once more.
+- Round 4: Ch 1, sc in same stitch, * ch 3, dc in next dc, ch 1, in next ch-3 sp work (dc, ch 3, dc), ch 1, dc in next dc, ch 3 **, sc in next dc; repeat from * 5 times and from * to ** once more.
 Join with sl st in first sc.